How to Fold a Fitted Sheet

 Folding a fitted sheet is the laundry task everyone gives up on.
 The elastic edges fight you.
 There's no flat side to start from.
 And the instructions you find online usually make it sound like you need three hands.

 The whole trick is nesting one corner inside another until all four corners are stacked on your left hand.
 Once they are, the sheet folds into a neat rectangle almost on its own.
 It takes a few tries to get the corner-nesting motion right.
 Stick with it.
+For other laundry-room wins, see how to wash a pillow and how to iron a dress shirt like a pro.

 Step-by-Step Guide